HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

 * In order to receive asynchronous responses from TTP or PHA or Research Organization, the Backend Service App SHALL implement the $process-message operation on the ROOT URL of the FHIR Server.

-* Upon receipt of either synchronous or asynchronous response messages, the Backend Service App SHALL decrpypt the message when required.
+* Upon receipt of either synchronous or asynchronous response messages, the Backend Service App SHALL decrypt the message when required.

-* Upon receipt of either synchronous or asynchronous response messages, the Backend Servie App SHALL validate the message before accepting the message.
+* Upon receipt of either synchronous or asynchronous response messages, the Backend Service App SHALL validate the message before accepting the message.

 * The Backend Service App SHALL track message submissions with the message responses.